Moulvibazar District: History

 After the Battle of Plassey in 1757, the British gave the region surrounding Moulvibazar high importance, especially in tea production.
 A rebellion against the permanent settlement of the British took place in Latu in 1857.
 On 1 April 1882, the area was declared a sub-division, or mahakuma, and named "South Srihatta" (and later "South Sylhet"), consisting of 26 parganas.
 A mass deforestation took place from 1898 to 1899, clearing the Longla-Singla Reserve in order to make space for settlements.

 In 1912, there was an anti-British protest held in the village of Jagatshi in the Sadar Upazila.
 It was organised by Swami Dayananda having its seat at Dolgovinda Ashram.
-In 1921, the anti-British Khilafat Movement also spread to Moulvibazar and campaigners that were present included Chittaranjan Das, Hussain Ahmed Madani and Sarojini Naidu.
+In 1921, the anti-British Khilafat Movement also spread to Moulvibazar and campaigners that were present included Chittaranjan Das, Hussain Ahmad Madani and Sarojini Naidu.
 On the same year, the non-cooperation movement also spread here after being established by Purnendu Kishore Sengupta in Vidia Ashram, Rangirkul, Kulaura.
 The peasant rebellion led by Panchanan Singh, Qasim Ali, Baikuntha Sharma and Themba Singh was also held in the 1900s in Vanubal, Kamalganj.
 In 1947, despite the Hindu majority in the region voting for joining India in the 1947 Sylhet referendum, the region was included in East Pakistan.
 In 1960, the South Sylhet sub-division was renamed as Moulvibazar by the mahakuma administrator Dr M A Sattar.

 In 1950, the Shah of Iran, Mohammad Reza Pahlavi, visited Prithimpassa in Kulaura and stayed for four days at the palace and went wildlife hunting in the Estate forests alongside Khwaja Nazimuddin and Ayub Khan.
 He was hosted by Nawab Ali Haider Khan.

 Armed resistance begun at the village of Srirainagar in Kanakpur on 27 March 1971.
-The Pakistani army was said to have made a surprise attack on the procession there in which two people were killed.
+The Pakistan army was said to have made a surprise attack on the procession there in which two people were killed.
 On 20 December, a number of people were killed and wounded by mine explosions at the premises of the Moulvibazar Government High School.

-On 22 February 1984, the President of Bangladesh, H M Ershad, upgraded its sub-division status to a district as a part of his decentralisation programme.
+On 22 February 1984, the President of Bangladesh, Hussain Muhammad Ershad, upgraded its sub-division status to a district as a part of his decentralisation programme.
 Shakir Uddin Ahmed was made the district's inaugural deputy commissioner whilst Mukhleshur Rahman was made the first district police super.